mitranim/espo/readme.md

-Library for stateful and reactive programming: queing, lifecycles, observables, procedural reactivity.
+Library for stateful and reactive programming: queues, observables, ownership and lifetimes, procedural reactivity.
 Lightweight alternative to RxJS.

 See [documentation](https://mitranim.com/espo/).